Support and advice for carers

 Carers in Bedfordshire (link opens in new window) is a registered charity which works with Central Bedfordshire Council to help carers.
 They offer assistance such as practical help, advice, support groups, befriending services, benefits advice, training, advocacy, support and information.

 Carers Cafes (link opens in new window) hold monthly drop-in sessions in community venues where you can meet new people and socialise with other carers.
 The cafes are situated in Bedford, Biggleswade, Eaton Bray, Flitwick, Houghton Regis and Leighton Buzzard.
 Visit the Carers Cafes website (link opens in new window) for venues, dates and times.

 Carers' Lounges (link opens in new window) - Carers in Bedfordshire has two Carers' Lounges based in Bedford Hospital, on the ground floor in the South Wing and at Luton and Dunstable Hospital in St Mary’s Wing.
 They offer advice, support and information to visiting carers of all ages.
 No appointment or referral is needed.

 Village Care and Good Neighbour Schemes

 Bedfordshire Rural Communities Charity (BRCC) (link opens in new window) runs Good Neighbour and Village Care Schemes (link opens in new window) that provide easy access to help and support, acting as a safety net for everyone in a town or village, regardless of age.
 They can help to lessen the impact on a community caused by the decline in services and facilities such as public transport, shops, Post Offices, doctors' surgeries and pubs.
 They can also help to reduce feelings of isolation and exclusion experienced by some individuals if families and friends move away in the search for employment, education or affordable housing.

 Having access to the services of a care scheme can extend the length of time people are able to remain living independently in their own home.

-Bedfordshire Rural Communities Charity also provide Village Agents (link opens in new window) who can provide face to face information and support to enable individuals to make informed choices about their future needs.
+Bedfordshire Rural Communities Charity also provides Village Agents (link opens in new window) who can provide face to face information and support to enable individuals to make informed choices about their future needs.

 Support for carers of someone with dementia